-Dr. Bates said, wearing corrective lenses to correct your myopia puts you in a vicious cycle where your vision can get worse due to the visual strain it causes.
+According to Dr. Bates, wearing corrective lenses to correct your myopia puts you in a vicious cycle where your vision can get worse due to the visual strain it causes.
 Visual strain in turn could cause your eyeball to elongate more and your retina to become thinner.
 Thinned out retina can increase the risk for retinal detachment, vitreous detachment, early development of cataracts and glaucoma, all of which can lead to vision loss.

 High myopia is a severe form of myopia where the eyeball continues to grow and becomes very long from front to back.
 One milimeter in change to the axial length of the eyeball is roughly equal to 3 diopters in power. (i-see.org)

 Sadly, many myope’s (even in their 20’s) near-vision eventually get affected as well when they wear glasses for many years, ending up with bifocals or progressive lenses.